-Send the granules for bulk testing to Quality Control Department for assay of Active Ingredients.
+Send the granules for bulk testing to the Quality Control Department for assay of Active Ingredients.

-Transfer all the tablets to tablet inspection machine and sort out the defected tablet by operating it as per its SOP and collect the selected tablets in Stainless Steel Container.
+Transfer all the tablets to the tablet inspection machine and sort out the defective tablets by operating it as per its SOP and collect the selected tablets in a Stainless Steel Container.

 The following in-process controls should be maintained during the processing:

-Check Raw materials used for manufacturing purpose are all approved materials and have ‘Released’ labels fixed on it.
+Check Raw materials used for manufacturing purposes are all approved materials and have ‘Released’ labels fixed on them.

-All weighed Raw materials should be counter-checked by Manufacturing Chemist.
-If any discrepancy is noticed, it should be immediately brought to the notice of Production and QC/QA Manager.
+All weighed Raw materials should be counter-checked by the Manufacturing Chemist.
+If any discrepancy is noticed, it should be immediately brought to the notice of the Production and QC/QA Manager.

-Physical characteristics of Raw material like colour, odour, and consistency are checked before compounding.
+Physical characteristics of Raw materials like color, odor, and consistency are checked before compounding.

 Humidity and temperature should be maintained during the compression of thermolabile products.

-Sample of dried granules should be sent to Quality Control Department for the determination of Moisture content.
+A sample of dried granules should be sent to the Quality Control Department for the determination of Moisture content.

-The total weight of blended powder should be checked in the presence of Assistant Manufacturing Chemist and record the same in Batch Manufacturing Record.
+The total weight of blended powder should be checked in the presence of the Manufacturing Chemist and recorded the same in the Batch Manufacturing Record.

-Bulk sample should be sent for analysis to Quality Control Department before starting compression of tablets.
+Bulk samples should be sent for analysis to the Quality Control Department before starting the compression of tablets.

-Weight Variation: I) Intermittently weight variation of compressed tablets should be checked at 30 minutes interval by the Assistant Manufacturing Chemist and record for the same should be kept in Batch Manufacturing Record.
+Weight Variation: I) Intermittently weight variation of compressed tablets should be checked at 30 minutes intervals by the Assistant Manufacturing Chemist and a record for the same should be kept in the Batch Manufacturing Record

-Out-of-limit tablets should be checked by Weight Variation Method as given below:
+Out-of-limit tablets should be checked by the Weight Variation Method.

-Take the average weight of 20 tablets on the calibrated balance and calculate the upper and lower limit as per the table given below in accordance with IP/BP:
+Take the average weight of 20 tablets on the calibrated balance and calculate the upper and lower limit as per below by IP/BP/USP:

-Adjust the desired weight of the tablets in the Compression Machine by moving weight adjustment cam clockwise or anticlockwise accordingly as per the Standard Operating Procedure of Compression Machine.
+Adjust the desired weight of the tablets in the Compression Machine by moving the weight adjustment cam clockwise or anticlockwise accordingly as per the Standard Operating Procedure of the Compression Machine.

 Re-check the weight of tablets for further adjustment, if any.

-Thickness of the tablets should be determined by means of the vernier caliper.
+The thickness of Tablets: The thickness of the tablets should be determined using the vernier caliper.
 The thickness of the tablet should be checked whenever weight adjustments are made.

 Adjust the instrument to 25 RPM before adding the tablets.

-Weigh 20 Tablets on calibrated balance.
-Transfer the tablets in the plastic chamber.
+Weigh 20 Tablets on a calibrated balance.
+Transfer the tablets to the plastic chamber.
 Close the drum tightly.

 Switch on the apparatus.
 Operate the Friabilator for 100 revolutions.

 De-dust and reweigh the tablets.
-Loss in weight indicates the ability of tablets to withstand the wear.
+Loss in weight indicates the ability of tablets to withstand wear.

 Friability Limit = Less than 1.0%

 Disintegration is the time required for the group of tablets to disintegrate into the particles.
-Disintegration Test should be carried out at regular interval of 1 hour by using Disintegration Test Apparatus.
+Disintegration Test should be carried out at regular intervals of 1 hour by using the Disintegration Test Apparatus.

 The tube assembly unit is removed from the glass beaker and from each tube the plastic discs are removed.

-Place the tablets in each of 6 tubes along with a plastic disc over the tablets.
+Place the tablets in each of the 6 tubes along with a plastic disc over the tablets.

-Introduce a tube assembly unit into glass beaker in such a way that wire mesh at the base of each tube is at least 2.5cm below the surface of liquid when the basket is at highest position.
+Introduce a tube assembly unit into a glass beaker in such a way that the wire mesh at the base of each tube is at least 2.5cm below the surface of the liquid when the basket is at its highest position.

 Switch on the apparatus to move the basket assembly containing the tablets up and down through a distance of 5 to 6 cm at a frequency of 28 to 32 cycles per minute.
 Start the stopwatch.

-When the tablets have disintegrated i.e. when no particles remain on the wire mesh at the bottom of tube, stop the stopwatch.
-Note the time taken for disintegration of the tablets and record the same in Batch Manufacturing Record.
+When the tablets have disintegrated i.e. when no particles remain on the wire mesh at the bottom of the tube, stop the stopwatch.
+Note the time taken for the disintegration of the tablets and record the same in the Batch Manufacturing Record.

 Tablets taken for testing and In-process control should not be added to the bulk batch to avoid mix-ups and cross-contamination.

-Inspection, sorting of rejected tablets should be done as per SOP.
+Inspection and sorting of rejected tablets should be done.

 The strips and cartons should be checked thoroughly for proper batch coding.

-Assistant Manufacturing Chemist and Production Pharmacist should randomly check that the correct no. of strips are being packed in each cartons and also the number of cartons in each shipper is exactly the same as that shown in proof.
+The Manufacturing Chemist and Production should randomly check that the correct no. of strips are being packed in each carton and also the number of cartons in each shipper is the same as that shown in the proof.

-Intimation should be sent to Quality Control Department for finished product sampling and testing.
+Intimation should be sent to the Quality Control Department for finished product sampling and testing.

-After the completion of labelling and packaging, the coded cartons should be accounted for and rejected printed material should be destroyed in the presence of QC/QA Manager.
-Fill the destruction sheet and attach the same in the Batch Manufacturing Record.
+After the completion of labeling and packaging, the coded cartons should be accounted for, and rejected printed material should be destroyed in the presence of the QC/QA Manager.
+Fill out the destruction sheet and attach the same in the Batch Manufacturing Record.

-It will be ensure that filling or packaging equipment has been properly cleaned after the completion of batch.
+It will be ensured that filling or packaging equipment has been properly cleaned after the completion of the batch.

-Filling or packaging of next product should not commence until the IPQA has given the ‘Line Clearance’.
+Packaging of the next product should not commence until the IPQA has given the ‘Line Clearance’

-OTHER RELATED POST- MASTER FORMULA OF CHLORPHENIRAMINE MALEATE TABLETS
+OTHER RELATED POST- MASTER FORMULAS OF CHLORPHENIRAMINE MALEATE TABLETS